Inspirational Stories Of Birth Moms Putting Up A Baby For Adoption.

 I would recommend Nightlight for many reasons.
 I was recommended two of the best adoption agencies by a woman’s pregnancy center.
 When I finally decided to call and get the process going of moving forward with the adoption, I first called another agency, and it being a few days before Christmas I didn’t get an answer.
 I figured Nightlight, too would have their office closed.
 I then called Nightlight, just to make sure, and they picked up on the first ring.
 One of the many reasons I like Nightlight is that they have an “On Call Phone”.
 Someone in the office ALWAYS has the phone.
 This was very convenient for me.
 If I had a question, no matter what time of the day, or night, I would always get an answer, and they were happy to take my calls.

 Some other services I was offered was help with anything I needed.
-They helped me with mortgage payments, my phone bill, and also gave me money to help out with maternity clothes and gas.
-They offered to help with groceries, transportation, or anything that I needed help with.
+They helped me with mortgage payments, my phone bill, and maternity clothes.
+They also offered to help with groceries and transportation.
 This was a huge help to me!
 Maternity clothes are not cheap!
-When my doctor took me out of work for the pregnancy, the agency paid me lost wages, so I could keep up with my bills.
+When my doctor took me out of work for the pregnancy, the agency helped me figure out how to keep up with my bills.
 This was such a blessing.
-I was not expecting that at all, after how much they had already helped me.
 As if I couldn’t think of anything else they could possibly do for me, they knew I was not happy with my current job.
-My case worker, Katie, helped me get into a better field, by meeting with me for lunch to fill out the application online.
+My pregnancy counselor, Katie, helped me get into a better field, by meeting with me for lunch to fill out the application online.
 Later when the company called me for the interview, Katie met me for coffee a few days before, and went over interview questions with me and did a mock interview.
 And because of her help, I aced the interview and I now love my job!!

 After placement was when Nightlight most impacted my life.
-My case worker, Katie, had researched some support groups and came across a group called, Birth Mom Buds.
-After doing some research she found some information about a retreat that the online support group was having, in North Carolina.
+My pregnancy counselor, Katie, told me about a support group called, Birth Mom Buds.
+She shared about a retreat that they were having in North Carolina.
 This is where I met Birth Moms from all over the country and made relationships that helped me through the worst days.
 This retreat helped me to realize I was not alone in this process, and I got so much support from so many women.
 I still contact these women on a daily basis, and call some of them my best friends!
-If Katie hadn’t found that support for me, I wouldn’t be at peace with the adoption, like I am today.
+If Katie hadn’t connected me them, I wouldn’t be at peace with the adoption, like I am today.
 Even long after placement, Katie, still contacts me to see how I am doing, and how my daughter is doing.
-We’ve gone on many lunch dates, and have even had pedicures done together.
-I couldn’t have asked for a better case worker.
+We’ve gone on many lunch dates, and have enjoyed spending time together.
+I couldn’t have asked for a better pregnancy counselor.

-Shortly after placing, I started to have nightmares, concerning the adoption and placement.
-Katie quickly found me a counselor to talk to and the agency paid for many sessions with this counselor, until I overcame this fear.
+Shortly after placing, I started to have bad dreams, related to the adoption and placement.
+Katie quickly found me a counselor to talk to and the agency paid for my sessions.
 And once again I am back in a good place with the adoption process.

 Most importantly why I would recommend this agency is because they did not pressure me as a Birth Mother.
 I didn’t feel like I was being forced to place my daughter.
 They kept me well informed on legal matters, and paperwork that would be done in the hospital.
 I knew exactly what would be happening in the hospital, about what time it would happen, and how to mentally prepare myself.
 Many times she went over this with me, until I had no questions.